Ship live translations

 Translation Provider

-Get the active translation provider & list of available options (deepl, claude, libretranslate).
+Get the active translation provider (google, deepl, claude, or libretranslate) & list of available options.

 Body: {